Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Revise EU rules on animal welfare on farms, taking into account the latest scientific evidence, stakeholder feedback, assessment of economic and social impacts, and societal demand.
 Stronger alignment of animal welfare production standards applied to imported products, in line with international rules.

-Timeline: Public consultation closed on 16 July 2025 (see On-farm animal welfare: Review of EU laws).
+Timeline: The last step of the consultation process is expected in the fourth quarter of 2026 (see On-farm animal welfare: Review of EU laws).

 Products of animal origin – update of lists of products and their CN codes subject to official controls at borders – Implementing Regulation